 Stay in your very own historic castle, a mile out to sea

-Elizabeth Castle Apartment is only accessible from March to end October.
+Elizabeth Castle Apartment is only accessible by Castle Ferry from early March to the end October.

 - Low season 1 March to 30 March and 16 October to 31 October

 - 2 nights £412

 - 3 nights £572

 - Mid season 17 April to 30 June and 11 September to 15 October